bens4lsu/theskinny-publish/Content/blog2/temper-your-dispair.md

 <h3>Update 1/23/2017:</h3>
 <p>See?
 Bill Cassidy, of all people, puts forth a plan that is arguably more Socialist than Obamacare.</p>

-<h3>2023 update</h3>
+<h3>2023 update <br><br>

-<p>The 1/23/17 link is dead now, and even though the predictions above are pretty much correct, I'm cringing at my 2017 optimism.
-There should have been soooo much despair!)</p>
+The 1/23/17 link is dead now, and even though the predictions above are pretty much correct, I'm cringing at my 2017 optimism.
+There should have been soooo much despair!)</h3>